vishnuram1999/Ethernaut-Foundry/report/Fallout.md

 ## Attack steps
 1. As a attacker call the `Fallout` function (constructor) to become the owner of contract.
+2. Get all the balance of contract through `collectAllocations` function.

 ## Exploit Code
 There is not much exploit code required for this challenge.
 We simple execute the `Fallout` function to get the ownership.